Toddler: Emotions and self-image

 This age is sometimes referred to as "the terrible twos", because of the temper tantrums for which they are famous.
 This stage can begin as early as nine months old depending on the child and environment.
 Toddlers tend to have temper tantrums because they have such strong emotions but do not know how to express themselves the way that older children and adults do.
 Immediate causes can include physical factors such as hunger, discomfort and fatigue or a child's desire to gain greater independence and control of the environment around them.
 The toddler is discovering that they are a separate being from their parent and are testing their boundaries in learning the way the world around them works.
 Although the toddler is in their exploratory phase, it is also important to understand that the methods used by the parents for communicating with the toddler can either set off a tantrum or calm the situation.
 Research has shown that parents with histories of maltreatment, violence exposure, and related psychopathology may have particular difficulty in responding sensitively and in a developmentally appropriate manner to their toddlers' tantrums and thus may benefit from parent-child mental health consultation.
 This time between the ages of two and five when they are reaching for independence repeats itself during adolescence.

 Self-awareness is another milestone that helps parents understand how a toddler is reacting.
-Around 18 months of age, a child will begin to recognize himself or herself as a separate physical being with his/her own thoughts and actions.
+Around 18 months of age, a child will begin to recognize themself as a separate physical being with their own thoughts and actions.
 A parent can test if this milestone has been reached by noticing if the toddler recognizes that their reflection in a mirror is in fact themselves.
 One way to test this is the rouge test: putting lipstick on the child's face and showing them their own reflection.
-Upon seeing the out-of-the-ordinary mark, if the child reaches to his or her own face, the child has achieved this important milestone.
+Upon seeing the out-of-the-ordinary mark, if the child reaches to their own face, the child has achieved this important milestone.
 Along with self recognition comes feelings of embarrassment and pride that the child had not previously experienced.